Field Definitions

 ONLY_ALPHABETS_FUZZY

-Ignores any numbers in the strings and then does a fuzzy comparison, useful for fields like addresses with typos where you want to look at street number separately using NUMERIC
+ignores any numbers in the strings and then does a fuzzy comparison, useful for fields like addresses with typos where you want to look at street number separately using NUMERIC

 string